 There are differences of opinion about whether preventative mechanisms grant rights to parties, for example whether requiring applicants to obtain a letter of support/non-objection from relevant governments or public authorities grants preventative rights to those governments or public authorities.
 Some believe that:

 This rule provides a role for governments and public authorities in which the government or public authority can choose to deny or withhold support/non-objection, and as a result the application will not move forward.
-Therefore, these mechanism provides a preventative right to governments and public authorities.
+Therefore, this mechanism provides a preventative right to governments and public authorities.

 Some believe that:

-This rule does not provide a preventative right to governments and public authorities, but instead places a requirement on applicants while still allowing any interested parties to apply.
+This rule does not provide a preventative right to governments and public authorities, but instead places a requirement on applicants to obtain a letter of support or non-objection while still allowing any interested parties to apply.

 f.1.2.3 What law and policy considerations should be taken into account?
 Which should take precedent?

 In the 2012 round, no clear legal basis was identified to justify special treatment of geographic names.
-The 2012 Applicant Guidebook represents and compromise between the GAC, the ccNSO, and the ICANN Organization based on public policy and public interest considerations.
+The 2012 Applicant Guidebook represents a compromise between the GAC, the ccNSO, and the ICANN Organization based on public policy and public interest considerations.

 In discussions about applicability of law and policy, Work Track members referenced, but had different interpretations of Section 1.2 (a) of the ICANN Bylaws.
 Section 1.2 (a) states: “In performing its Mission, ICANN must operate in a manner consistent with these Bylaws for the benefit of the Internet community as a whole, carrying out its activities in conformity with relevant principles of international law and international conventions and applicable local law, through open and transparent processes that enable competition and open entry in Internet-related markets.”